T-omato/SDM_Economical_Biases/Code/README.md

 ### DivShift_California_.ipynb

 Visualizes the observation and human footprint index data on a california map.
 Adds a reference scalebar to show 750km.

+### functions

+Contains functions used to analyze data in R